fhubin/solidity-trustee/README.md

 ## The 'Trustee' smart contract:

-I developped a very simple smart contract that mimicks the basic behavior of a _Trustee_.
+I developed a very simple smart contract that mimics the basic behavior of a _Trustee_.
 The source code can be found [here](https://github.com/fhubin/solidity-trustee).

-In a nutshell, anyone owning an identity on the Etherum blockchain can create an instance of the _Trustee_ contract using the appropriate tools (I will at some point provide a more user friendly interface).
-You can easily create an identity by installing an Etherum compatible wallet on your smart phone or computer.
+In a nutshell, anyone owning an identity on the Ethereum blockchain can create an instance of the _Trustee_ contract using the appropriate tools (I will at some point provide a more user friendly interface).
+You can easily create an identity by installing an Ethereum compatible wallet on your smart phone or computer.
 The person creating the contract will be considered as the trustor/settlor of the trust.

 At the creation process, the settlor has to specify who the beneficiary is by setting his/her/its identity in the contract.
 When the instance of the _Trustee_ smart contract is created, it gets an identity on the blockchain too.
-The condition at which the assets held _in trust_ by the _Trustee_ can be transfered to the _beneficiary_ is a simple time-based one.
+The condition at which the assets held _in trust_ by the _Trustee_ can be transferred to the _beneficiary_ is a simple time-based one.
 In other words, at the contract creation, the settlor has also to specify how long the assets are going to be locked _in trust_.
 More complex release conditions can be programmed but I did it that way for the sake of simplicity.